-I walk up to a team of a newbie testers who thought they had been trained in testing.
-I point at an app in a phone, ask them to test and get me a report.
+I walk up to a team of newbie testers who thought they had been trained in testing.
+I point at an app on a phone, ask them to test, and get me a report.
 They spent a couple of days testing and I get a report.
 They come to me to get my feedback on the report.
 I don’t look at the report and delete it.
 I tell them, they haven’t tested the app so I won’t look at the report and they are shocked.

 And they ask me why do I think so?
 I tell them they didn’t ask me any questions when I asked them to test the app.
 They are frustrated that they put in so much effort and I deleted it without even appreciating them.
 I pose myself to be busy.
 They start walking out of my office thinking I am stupid.
 I let them do it.
 I am the super boss, how can they ever question me?

-I go to them the next day, point at the same app, ask them to test and get me a report.
+I go to them the next day, point at the same app, ask them to test, and get me a report.
 Their first reaction, “Oh no, not again” and then they ask me questions.
 The first question pops up, “Why do you want us to test this app?”.
-I smile and then say because I have a customer who is interested at getting a report of the app performance.
+I smile and then say because I have a customer who is interested in getting a report of the app performance.
 And then another question pops up, “So they don’t want Functional Testing?” and I reply, with a smile, a beautiful one this time, “No, they are getting Functional Testing done internally and they want us to do Performance Profiling of their Android and iOS apps”.
 Someone is not looking at me, while everyone else in the team is asking me questions.
 I wonder what that person is doing.
 This person is on the Play Store and App Store – looking at reviews for this app – what users are talking about app performance.
 This tester turns the head and announces to the team, “Look they have really poor reviews because of their app performance”.
 I tell them they are good for a start and leave.

 A day passes by, I get a report.
 They put a meeting request on my calendar.
 I accept and invite them over to the meeting to review the app test report.
 They all look happy.
 I congratulate them for testing the app.
 I do something that shocks them again.
 I delete the report.